SummaryRead the full fact sheet

 Some couples find it difficult to achieve intimacy in their relationship.
 Others can find that after achieving intimacy it seems to slip away.
 There are many reasons why some people find it difficult to achieve intimacy in their relationship.
 This is commonly the result of problems such as:

-- practical issues – practical issues and life stressors such as , , concerns about children, or just being too busy to really connect with each other can affect intimacy.
+- practical issues – practical issues and life stressors such as financial worries, pressures at work, concerns about children, or just being too busy to really connect with each other can affect intimacy.
 There are times in a couple’s relationship when the needs of the couple have to be put aside while more pressing issues are dealt with, but it is important to try and carve out time together as a couple, even if it is a 5 minute check in or having a cup of tea together.
 Small moments of feeling close to each other all add up to a greater feeling of intimacy

-- – intimacy is damaged when one partner uses power inappropriately over the other.
+- abuse or violence – intimacy is damaged when one partner uses power inappropriately over the other.
 Abuse or violence in a relationship destroys trust and signals that the relationship is in trouble.
 It’s important that you seek help.
-For safety and support, call on Tel.
+For safety and support, call 1800 RESPECT on Tel.
+1800 737 732

 - negative childhood experiences